 The original inspiration for these burgers came from store-bought vegan burgers.
 One fine day, I was out with a couple vegan friends and we were nearby a local grocery store known for carrying specialty products.
 They had so many hard-to-find vegan products but, boy, were the prices $$$$.
 They had a hand-formed burger (the brand shall remain nameless) that I had never tried.
 It was on sale!
 Still pretty pricey (more than $3 per burger even after the discount) and my usual frugal-self balked a little.
 But since my friends told me it was the juiciest vegan burger and actually filling, I took the plunge.
 I took them home and was so excited to try them right away.
 The burgers were juicy alright.
 I thought I could tell from just the appearance how they were made.
 I was sure of the simmered seitan method.
 But I wasn’t a fan of the taste.
 Very wheaty, nutty, and grainy.
 I just don’t like getting things stuck in my teeth.
 And so my quest to create the best, most juicy vegan burger began.
 You may have seen one of the test results in a What I Ate video last year.
 I’ve been working on it on and off for so long!
 I’m so happy to be able to finally share this one with you.

-Making the best vegan burgers
+How to make the best vegan burgers

 These juicy vegan burgers are made with vital wheat gluten.
 There is no substitute so embrace the wheat meat!
 If you’re avoiding gluten, hang in there.
 I have not given up on figuring out a GF juicy burger recipe.
+But in the meantime, have you tried nature’s perfect gluten-free burger?
+A whole portobello mushroom!
+Just trim the stem, marinate for 15 minutes (balsamic salad dressing works great), and throw it on a grill!
+So good!

 In this recipe, you’ll combine gluten with plant-based flavours like tomatoes, porcini mushrooms, and vegetable broth to form seitan dough.
 These ingredients are all high in glutamate which is responsible for giving delicious foods a mouthwatering quality.
 Balsamic vinegar is added to negate the wheaty flavour of the gluten.